Bioconductor/BiocHowTo/README.md

 3. Test the vignette locally in a fresh R session, to make sure that it is self-contained and runs without errors.
 4. Add your name to the `Author` list in the `DESCRIPTION` file.
-5. Add any new package that you are using to the list of dependencies of the package, e.g. using
+5. If your HowTo is using packages that are not already included among the dependencies of `BiocHowTo`, please add them to the list of `Imports` in the `DESCRIPTION` file.
+One way to do this is via the `usethis` package:

 ```
-usethis::use_package("new_dependency")
+usethis::use_package("name_of_new_dependency")
 ```

 6. Add the new vignette to a suitable section under 'Articles' in the